orgaPumpkin/esp-remote-project/hackclub.md

 In the end, I reverted to coding in c++, which was harder but also way more efficient.

-The only step of the process that was recorded in the Hackatime is a part of the last step, which means that in total, the amount of time spent might be more than triple the time recorded.
+The only step of the process that was recorded in the Hackatime is a part of the last step, which means that in total, the amount of time spent might be more than double the time recorded.

 # Plans
 In the future, I plan on adding a message scheduling feature.